-It was in the sixth grade I discovered my real talent potential.
-A classmate of mine told me he would pay me one dollar to draw a picture of our teacher.
+It was in the sixth grade I discovered my “superpower” of creativity – more specifically, drawing cartoons that made people laugh.
+One day, a classmate of mine told me he would pay me one dollar to draw a cartoon of our teacher.
 Because it was a lot of money, I rushed to my task.
 He was happy, I was rich, and the teacher, who immediately recognized herself, was furious!
-It must have been great because that same day I got to meet the principal.
+The cartoon must have been great because that same day I got to meet the principal.

 Junior High School was where I really started my career.
 I drew for the Junior High School paper and a monthly newsletter.
-A friend and I shared a paper route which is where I dreamed of becoming a professional cartoonist.
-We talked about it all the time, and he was very negative about the idea, he said I would never get published.
+After school, my best friend, I shared a paper route.
+While waiting for our bundles, we would sit and talk about our plans in life, and I shared my dream of becoming a professional cartoonist.
+To my surprise, he was very pessimistic about the idea; he said I would never get published.
 I decided to prove him wrong.

-With a handful of cartoons, I rode my bike to my local newspaper, the Warwick Beacon.
-I was lucky enough to meet the editor, and he told me I had talent.
-He said if I could “polish up” the cartoons I had with me, he’d give me a shot.
+With a handful of cartoons, I rode my bicycle to my local newspaper, the Warwick Beacon.
+I was lucky enough to meet the editor, who was very encouraging and told me I had talent.
+He said if I could “polish up” the cartoons I had with me, he would give me a shot.
 I went home and “polished” away.

-I didn’t realize it at the time, but I was very fortunate to get considered for publication at that age.
-I’ve been drawing cartoons for magazines and newspapers ever since.
-I’ve also had the opportunity to create cartoons for other projects including billboards, a children’s book, and a major art festival.
+I did not realize it at the time, but I was very fortunate to get considered for publication at that age.
+I have been drawing cartoons for magazines and newspapers ever since.
+I have also had the opportunity to create comics for other projects, including billboards, a children’s book, and a major art festival.